Tutorials

 Example 6: Only add a participant if they were referred

-In this example we will only add a participant if they were referred by another participant within your campaign.
+In this example, we will only add a participant if they were referred by another participant within your campaign.
 We will utilize the GrowSurf functions growsurf.getReferrerId() and growsurf.addParticipant() to do this.

 Here we are only adding the participant but if you wish to trigger a referral replace the growsurf.addParticipant()method with growsurf.triggerReferral() in the example below.
-The example code also assumes that you have setup a submit listener on your form which will listen for submission events and invoke the callback function described below.
+The example code also assumes that you have set up a submit listener on your form which will listen for submission events and invoke the callback function described below.
 If you are not sure how to add a form submission listener here is an example.

 Step 2: Add code